rustyeddy/rustyeddy.com/content/software/use-cases.md

 ##### The Specific Value of this use-case

-The tangible value that Kelly gets out of this use-case is not having to manually track and water plant herself
+The tangible value that Kelly gets out of this use-case is not having to manually track and water plant herself while having confidence that her plants are being adequately watered without being over watered.

-##### The acceptance test for this use-case
+### The acceptance test for this use-case

-The _acceptance test_ for this use-case will be observe a water pump get activated when the moisture level hits the low mark, and the water pump stop when it hits the high mark.
+The _acceptance tests_ for this use-case will be observe a water pump get activated when the moisture level hits the low mark, and the water pump stops when it hits the high mark.

+The tests are:

+---

+1. Water pump is not active when moisture level is below threshold

+2. Water pump activates when moisture crosses the dry threshold

+3. Water pump de-activate when moisture crosses the damp threshold

+---

+In the process of writing up these _acceptance tests_ it occurs to me that the watering may not be instantaneous depending on how often the moisture level is checked.

+Also that maybe there should be a visual to indicate the soil moisture level and if the pump should be running.

+These are good examples of how use-cases and necessarily the respective acceptance tests can evolve as we start diving into the details.

+As Ivar Jacobson likes to put it we'll start adding these details as we _slice up_ the use cases and define the _official acceptance tests_.

+That brings up another important point, where do we draw a line in the sand and call an iteration _"finished"_ at least to the point we get it in the users hand for feedback.?.

+## The Minimum Viable Product (MVP)

+We need to determine exactly what use-cases and specific features _must_ be included in a release vs. which features can be _back logged_ for future development.

+> Esential read: The [Lean Startup](http://theleanstartup.com/) to
+> really understand how to get specific about building a product your
+> target market will be crazy about.
+TODO: reference to the MVP

+By now we are all familiar with Eric Reis and his concept of the _Minimum Viable Product_ which poses the concept of getting your work in the hands of the user a soon as possible.

+An important result of the customer discovery session is a mutual agreement on what the minimum or useful (viable) piece of software is and which can be delivered as soon as possible.

+The primary purpose of the MVP is to get stuff out the door.
+We specifically want to avoid _development teams_ that are _disconnected_ from their _users_.

+That often means delivering a system that is lacking many features and even a bit janky or embarrasing.

+### Kelly's MVP

+In our case, I had Kelly single out a specific succulent that we can use as we prototype the hardware and start developing the software, we can hard code the mosture levels and visual observe the plants being watered.

+The other features such as an LED, screen and app for visual feedback as well as configurable moisture levels will be part of future release iterations.

 ##### The User eXperience - User Interface

-This use case does not actually have any user inputs or outputs other than her knowing her plants are being watered with out have to manually check and water herself.
+This use-case does not appear to have any user inputs or outputs other than seeing water from the pump starting to flow knowing her plants are being watered with out having to manually check and water herself.

 In future use-cases we will involve a specific user interface, for
 example:

 1. An ability to change the high and low moisture level configurations
 2. Push a button, either physical or on an app to start or stop water
+4. Led indicating the pump is on
-4. Look at an app or screen to see historic moisture levels and watering times
+4. Physical screen or app see when the pump is on and watering

 We will eventually get to these above use-cases as well, to keep this page from growing out of control we will continue with this use-case